By Megan O’Connor, a physician assistant in a Boston hospital and now a long-distance mom

 I just got two shipments of books, so I’m restocked!
 I followed some of Ella’s advice from our bibliotherapy session, so I’m reading The Signature of All Things by Elizabeth Gilbert.
 I also ordered a couple books from Frugal Books, which were featured on its homepage: American Dirt by Jeanine Cummins and Beneath a Ruthless Sun: A True Story of Violence, Race, and Justice Lost and Found.
 After so many years of reading about cities and Asia, I find myself picking up books to catch me up on U.S. issues or to just escape into nature.
 Are you starting to get how much I missed trees!

-With the crisis that has hit our world this year, we are more motivated than ever to ensure every child has access to well-stocked book shelves.
+With the crisis that has hit our world in the past years, we are more motivated than ever to ensure every child has access to well-stocked book shelves.

 That’s why Boston Book Festival is once again calling on the Greater Boston community to help implement our annual Shelf Help book drive, which will reach two schools in need again this year.

 Many area schools lack the resources to fully stock their school libraries with contemporary, high-quality books.
 Our Shelp Help partnership aims to expand the library book collections at two local schools, and then work with Wondermore, a local organization dedicated to inspiring young readers, to coordinate a children’s or YA author or illustrator school visit to share the wonders of book creation with young readers!
-And if in-person visits are not possible this fall, we have lots of other ideas for connecting students with an author or illustrator.
+If in-person visits are not possible this fall, we will connect students with authors virtually.

-In 2020, Shelf Help will partner again with two school libraries!
-We will choose one K–8 school library and one 9–12 school library, providing a donation of new books near the beginning of the 2020-2021 school year.
-We will be collecting donations at the twelfth annual Boston Book Festival on October 24-25.
+In 2022, Shelf Help will partner again with two school libraries!
+We will choose one K–8 school library and one 9–12 school library, providing a donation of new books near the beginning of the 2022-2023 school year.
+We will be collecting donations at the fourteenth annual Boston Book Festival in October.

-If you know a library professional at a school that needs some Shelf Help, please forward them this Request for Proposals, which has links to a short online or downloadable application.
-All proposals are due by May 31, 2020.
+If you know a library professional at a school that needs some Shelf Help, please forward them this Request for Proposals, which has links to a short online application.
+All proposals are due by April 29th, 2022.

 Everyone can help put books on school shelves

-If you would prefer to make a cash donation, please visit our donate page.
+If you would like to donate directly, please visit our donate page.
 Upon checking out, select “Make this a gift” and designate “Shelf Help” as the gift recipient in the appropriate box.

 Inspiring young readers for life